nazrudeen-web/productionyifrontend/src/pages/blog/How-to-Grow-a-YouTube-Channel-from-Scratch-2025-Guide.md

 ---
 layout: ../../layout/BlogLayout.astro
-title: "How to Grow a YouTube Channel from Scratch (2025 Guide)"
+title: "Grow a YouTube Channel from Zero – 2025 Beginner Guide"
-description: "Learn how to start and grow a successful YouTube channel in 2025.
-Follow step-by-step tips on choosing a niche, creating content, and gaining subscribers"
+description: "Starting a YouTube channel in 2025?
+Learn how to pick a niche, make content, and grow fast — even with zero subscribers."
 pubDate: 2025-07-07T12:45:00+04:00
 author: "Nasurudeen"
 export: true